asimojs/asimo/README.md

 Asimo was built from the following realizations:

 -   **Advanced testing requires a _generic_ mechanism to replace code dependencies in test environments** (e.g. to fake global services like _localStorage_ or _fetch_).
 -   Strict **[Dependency Injection][DI] is not well suited to client-side applications** where large code bases cannot be loaded on application startup.
-With Dependency injections, all dependencies of a given entity needs to be loaded when the entity is created - which eventually results in large code packages (unless significant effort is made to prevent that issue).
+With Dependency injection, all dependencies of a given entity needs to be loaded when the entity is created - which eventually results in large code packages (unless significant effort is made to prevent that issue).
 On the contrary, **asimo approach is to load dependencies on-demand**, which allows to easily reference frequently or rarely used functionalities in the same manner, without impacting the initial download.
 Besides, asimo allows to group JS modules into bundles independently from the code structure (in other words the code doesn't need special attention to support efficient progressive load)

-## What problem does it solve?
+## Why using IoC and asimo for your client-side code?

-Asimo helps solving 4 types of problems:
+Asimo helps solving the following problems:

 -   **client integration testing**: asimo can easily replace dependencies with mock dependencies (e.g. in the test enviroment, unit tests can call a fake _fetch()_ that will return stable data).
 -   **development**: asimo simplifies the development of _mock environment_ solutions that simulate and synchronize multiple external dependencies (e.g. _fetch()_, _localStorage_, _SSE events_, etc.).
 The mock environment can define multiple profiles that will correspond to different datasets / behaviours.
 On top of that, the mock environment code can be loaded dynamically as an asimo bundle (i.e. through a dynamic import) and won't be packaged with the rest of the application.
 Last but not least this mock environment (mockenv) can be used for integration tests, development, demos and also for full client integration tests with tools like [Playwright] - more in the [asidemo] example
 -   **application code splitting**: asimo allows to package the application into several bundles that will be downloaded on-demand, when one of its modules is required.
 This allows to improve the application startup by optimizing the initial application load.
 Besides, the application code does not need to be aware of the bundle configuration that can be changed without any code refactoring.
 -   **application context**: asimo can be used to implement a React-like context outside any DOM-related environment (unlike React contexts).
 This allows to provide losely-coupled (but still typed) dependencies through a unique context object and comes in handy to reduce the number of variables to pass to the different parts of the code base.
+-   easier code **refactoring** (like for any IoC solutions)

 Live Demos: 🚀 [sample app architecture (asidemo)][asidemo] or [google search results][results]